BCDA-APS/epics-bluesky-vm/install_APS/README.md

 2. From the *File* menu, choose *New Virtual Machine*.
 3. Select *Import existing disk image* and click the **Forward** button.
 4. Click the **Browse ...** button.
-5. Find the directory with the `.qcow2` disk image and select it.
+5. Find the directory with the `.qcow2` disk image (see above) and select it.
 6. Once selected, select the *OS type* and *Version*, as shown:

    ![image selected](completed-Create-new-VM-screen.png)